skykingisepic/epic-node-StartOS/README.md

 ## Cloning

-Clone the project locally: (if you have the epic node binary just create the epic-node folder and place the epic binary as epic-node there)
+Clone the project locally: (if you have the epic node binary just create the epic-node folder and place the epic binary as epic-node there) Build the arm64 binary separately and place in ../target/release/arm64 as epic-node

 ```
 git clone https://github.com/skykingisepic/epic-wrapper.git